Sue9104/web-manual/getting-started/roles.md

 ## Project Roles

-Each user in Trantrace share same interface but have different workspace.
+Each user in Trantrace shares same interface but has different workspace.
 There are four roles in a specific translation project: owner, translator, reviewer, guest.

 | Role | Permissions | Workspace |
 | :--- | :--- | :--- |